LakshyaKwatra/selenium-helium-pyautogui-web-automation/README.md

 ## Instructions to run
 - Add details like e-mail, password, download url, etc in execute.py
+- Select the browser you want to work on by setting SELECTED_BROWSER variable in *execute.py* as:
+   - BROWSERS[0] for Chrome
+   - BROWSERS[1] for Internet Explorer
+   - BROWSERS[2] for Firefox
 - Run this in the command line:
 >  python execute.py